smsharma/symplectic-flows/README.md

 Due to the symplectic nature of the transformation, the Jacobian determinant is unity.
 The change of variables formula is therefore:
 $$\log p_x(x) = \log \pi_z(z)$$
-Here, $p_x(x)$ denotes the probability density of the transformed distribution and $\pi_z(z)$ is the probability density of the base Gaussian distribution.
+Here, $p_x(x)$ is the probability density of the target distribution and $\pi_z(z)$ is the probability density of the base Gaussian distribution.
 Sampling is done by drawing from the base Gaussian, and then transporting particles in the forward direction using the learned potential.
-Running the flow backwards, the potential transports the particles back to a base distribution, a standard Gaussian $\pi_z(z)$.
+Running the flow backwards, the potential transports the particles back to a base distribution.